Our 2030 commitment

 Our ambition is that our work is rooted in impact and underpinned by important NGO partnerships.

-Partnerships with humanitarian experts, like CARE (registered charity number 292506), who know how to make a meaningful difference in people’s lives and have been doing so for decades.
+Partnerships with humanitarian experts, like CARE (registered charity number 292506), who know how to help make a meaningful difference in people’s lives and have been doing so for decades.

 A ripple effect in motion.

 You might be asking, ‘what is a Village Savings and Loan Association program?’, and it’s a good question.
 In a nutshell, our VSLA program aims to increase gender equity in households and communities, while supporting increased savings, improved skills, income growth and diversification, improved school enrollment rates and improved nutrition.
-The scheme also aims to shift social norms and reduce gender-based violence by engaging men to encourage joint saving and decision-making.
+The scheme also aims to shift social norms and reduce gender-based bias by engaging men to encourage joint saving and decision-making.
 The women-centered approach of the VSLA program aims to create sustainable change for farmers and their households by investing in women’s empowerment.

 Credit image : CARE